expyriment/expyriment/documentation/sphinx/Installation.rst

 How to install Expyriment?
 --------------------------

-The latest releases of Expyriment can be downloaded from the `release page`_.
+The latest release of Expyriment can be found at the `release page`_.
 Note, that Expyriment depends on the following software packages that have to be installed on your system: